Flamenco/grav-admin-media-replace/README.md

 # Admin Media Replace Plugin

 The **Admin Media Replace** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-A plugin which adds the option to move media files in the page bin to another page.
+A plugin which adds the option to replace media.

 ## Installation